get-ctms/assets/legal/terms_of_service.md

 ## 6. Limitation of Liability

-In no event shall [Your Name / Company Name], nor its directors, employees, partners, agents, suppliers, or affiliates, be liable for any indirect, incidental, special, consequential or punitive damages, including without limitation, loss of profits, data, use, goodwill, or other intangible losses, resulting from:
+In no event shall Container Tracker, nor its directors, employees, partners, agents, suppliers, or affiliates, be liable for any indirect, incidental, special, consequential or punitive damages, including without limitation, loss of profits, data, use, goodwill, or other intangible losses, resulting from:
 *   (i) your access to or use of or inability to access or use the Service;
 *   (ii) any conduct or content of any third party on the Service;
 *   (iii) any content obtained from the Service.